clintonskakun/dunst-confirm/README.md

 Mouseless setup using Dunst.
 For the rest of who use WM setups and don't want to install all kinds of deps.

+I use this script because I dind't like swaynag that forces you to click "Yes" instead of having a keyboard bind.

 ## ⚙️ Installation

 ### 1. Prerequisites